twilio/twilio-php/README.md

 ## A Brief Introduction

-With version 3.0 we've simplified interaction with the Twilio REST API.
-No more manually creating URLS or parsing XML/JSON.
+With the twilio-php library, we've simplified interaction with the Twilio REST API.
+No need to manually create URLS or parse XML/JSON.
 You now interact with resources directly.
 Follow the [Quickstart Guide](http://readthedocs.org/docs/twilio-php/en/latest/#quickstart) to get up and running right now.
 The [User